lucasreljic/Professor-Puddles-App/README.md

-# Hackthe6ix
+# Professor Puddles
-Our project for hack the 6ix.
+1st place winners for Hack the 6ix 2023.